 - follow and learn the directions for being safe at school

 All children are different and each has their strengths and difficulties as they grow and learn.
-Your child may not have everything down pat before the first day and that’s okay!
+Your child may not have everything down pat before the first day but, that’s okay!
 Kindergarten teachers are built for helping children learn.
 Be sure to think about how to help your child be as ready as possible for kindergarten.

 Use this list to ensure your child has some level of understanding for most of these skills and the kindergarten year will be a smooth and joyful experience!